 Yes, you are entitled to paid holidays, the amount will depend on the number of hours you work and will be accrued in the normal way.

 Are there a minimum number of hours I must work?

-Your employment will normally be for a minimum 30 hours per week but may be more.
-In a small number of circumstances, where there is a recognised reason why the apprenticeship needs to be for fewer hours, working less hours than 30 per week will be allowed as long as it does not fall below a minimum of 16 hours.
+Your employment will normally be for a minimum of 30 hours per week but maybe more.
+In a small number of circumstances, where there is a recognised reason why the apprenticeship needs to be for fewer hours, working fewer hours than 30 per week will be allowed as long as it does not fall below a minimum of 16 hours.

 Are there a maximum number of hours that I can be expected to work?

 You can't work more than 48 hours a week on average - normally averaged over 17 weeks.

 This law is called the 'working time directive' or 'working time regulations'.
 You can choose to work more by opting out of the 48-hour week.

 If you're under 18, you can't work more than 8 hours a day or 40 hours a week.